geotools/geotools/docs/user/library/data/geopackage.rst

           }
         }

-The parallel ``writer`` method can be used to grab a SimpleFeatureWriter to modify existing features.
+The parallel ``writer`` method can be used to acquire a SimpleFeatureWriter to modify existing features.

 Adding a tile entry
 ^^^^^^^^^^^^^^^^^^^